JQR888/Dieece-Game/README.md

 # Dieece-Game
-This is a Dieceece Game
+This is a Dieece Game